lkytal/translatorplus/README.md

 ![Preview](screenshot.png)

-Result will shows up in statusbar:
+The result will show up in the status bar:

 ![Preview](statusbar.png)